PubNubDevelopers/delivery-demo/README.md

 ## Demo

-[//]: # (A hosted version of this demo can be found at https://www.pubnub.com/demos/delivery/ )
+A hosted version of this demo can be found at https://www.pubnub.com/demos/delivery/

 ## Features